Ritesh2107/HotelAnalysis-PowerBI/README.md

 ## How to Access the Dashboard

-The dashboard is available in the `Revenue_Insights_in_Hospitality_Domain.pbix` file, which can be opened using Power BI Desktop.
+The dashboard is available in the `./Revenue_Insights_in_Hospitality_Domain.pbix` file, which can be opened using Power BI Desktop.
 Additionally, a PDF version of the dashboard is available for quick reference.

 ### PDF Report